▶️ LISTEN TO THIS ARTICLE

 The protocol is simple: apply identical inputs to all models, ensure evaluators never know which model produced which response, and require domain expertise from evaluators.
 Combine production monitoring, user feedback, A/B testing, and systematic human evaluation for a complete picture.
 As Anthropic's evaluation guide recommends, run evaluators at both session and span levels, and add human checks for ambiguous tasks.

 Human evaluation is expensive.
-It's also the only method that catches the things automated evaluation misses.
-For models that will handle medical, legal, or financial tasks, skipping it is false economy.
+It is also one of the few methods that catches the things automated evaluation misses.
+For models that will handle medical, legal, or financial tasks, skipping it is often false economy.

 Red Teaming as Evaluation

-Red teaming has matured from an ad-hoc security exercise into a formal evaluation methodology.
+Red teaming is increasingly treated as a formal evaluation methodology.
 NIST classifies AI red teaming as a subset of AI Testing, Evaluation, Verification and Validation.
 Japan's AI Safety Institute published a formal red teaming methodology guide in March 2025.

 Four approaches have emerged: Continuous Automated Red Teaming for real-time assessment, Adversary Emulation that models specific threat actors via MITRE ATT&CK, Purple Teaming for collaborative offensive-defensive workflows, and AI-Enhanced Red Teaming where smaller models systematically probe larger ones.
 The automated red teaming analysis covers how this last approach works in practice.

 Red teaming tests what benchmarks don't: failure modes under adversarial conditions.
-A model that scores 95% on a capability benchmark might fold completely when a user deliberately tries to extract harmful outputs or bypass safety guardrails.
-For agent systems with tool access and real-world consequences, red teaming before deployment isn't optional.
+A model that scores well on a capability benchmark might still fold when a user deliberately tries to extract harmful outputs or bypass safety guardrails.
+For agent systems with tool access and real-world consequences, red teaming before deployment is usually the right release gate.

 Red Flags in Model Announcements